Much can be learnt from close inspection of brood combs. That is quite all apart from examining brood for the telltale signs of disease.

 The most populous colonies produce not only the most honey per colony but the most honey per bee.

-We can read most of what we need to know about the dynamics of the brood nest from Farrar’s plot of the fortunes of a healthy well fed colony with a good queen from Figure 1.
+We can read most of what we need to know about the dynamics of the brood nest from Farrar’s plot of the fortunes of a healthy well fed colony with a good queen (Figure 1).
 While not simple it does help explain the complex dynamics of the bee brood nest, how the colony builds and the important fact that bees become more efficient (per bee) as the population maxes out.

 To give substance to this statement he detailed studies that demonstrated that the ratio of sealed brood and colony populations decreases 10 to 14 percent for each increase in population of 10000 bees and that the rate of egg laying by the queen increases with a rise in the population up to 40000 bees.
 The import of the workforce in switching its activity from brood rearing to harvesting is tied up with getting the colony to full strength by the commencement of the flow when the proportion of bees tending brood is lowest and when bees are tasked to forage: